Cyber Security

 Framework | Infinity Group

-Cyber Essentials Scheme:
+The Cyber Essentials scheme

-The simplest framework to achieve is Cyber Essentials.
-This framework protects data and programs on networks, computers, servers, and other elements of IT infrastructure.
-An initial audit will help ascertain whether the organisation has the necessary measures in place to defend itself against the most common forms of Cyber-attacks.
+An initial audit will help ascertain whether the organisation has the necessary measures in place to defend itself against the most common forms of cyber attacks.

 • Secure internet connection